How Well You Move in Life depends on Your Body and Mind Awareness.

 Within the Mind, you hold the following that affect your life:

-1. Social identities(Ahankara): For example, ‘I’m the boss, and he is the subordinate,’ or I’m the subordinate and she is the boss’ can dictate the Mind by social control.
-Daily we play many roles in our lives, and all those identities affect behaviour and others due to the characters they are playing out.
+1. Social identities(Ahankara): For example, ‘I’m the boss, and he is the subordinate,’ or I’m the subordinate, and she is the boss’ can dictate the Mind by social control.
+Daily, we play many roles in our lives, and all those identities affect behavior and others due to the characters they play out.

 2. Mindset(Chitta): The other aspect you hold dearly is the Mindset, which affects your attitude.
 Your Mindset shapes your perspective about a particular thing or a person.
 Your Mindset is a collection of your thoughts, opinions, and beliefs you hold on to over some time.